dubrovin-sudo/radio_signals_classifier/README.md

 ## Conclusion

-The model achieved maximum accuracy of 95.72% on the clean signal dataset.
 The model achieved maximum accuracy of 95.72% on the clean signal dataset: [Signal-to-noise ratio](https://en.wikipedia.org/wiki/Signal-to-noise_ratio#:~:text=Signal-to-noise%20ratio%20(,power%2C%20often%20expressed%20in%20decibels.)) > 8 dB.

 *Note that the maximum classification accuracy of 62% if you want to test the model to its absolute limits on a mix of clean signals and signals with very high interference.
 Some of the signals have so much noise that they are virtually unrecognizable.*